Danny Gans: Film and television

 Gans had been noted many times for his role in Bull Durham, although his role in the movie was ultimately downsized.
 He used this role as an addition to his resume, even going on Roy Firestone's show and promoting the role while holding a picture of himself from the movie to prove that he was, in fact, in it.

 Gans played Roger in the television series Silk Stalkings for 12 episodes (1991–92), played Scott Babylon in the sitcom Duet (1987–89), and reprised his role in the spin-off Open House (1989–90).
 In the Roseanne episode "Vegas, Vegas" (1991), he played a Wayne Newton impersonator.

 He had an uncredited cameo as himself in the sci-fi adventure movie Race to Witch Mountain (2009).
 Gans was mentioned several times, but did not appear, in an episode of the sitcom Gary Unmarried (which aired shortly after his death, on May 6, 2009).
 When aired, the episode was accompanied by an "In Memory Of" end-credit dedicated to Gans.

+In the 2025 film Voices: the Danny Gans Story, his son Andrew tells the story of his father through interviews and performances.